-Reading 0: Markdown, Jupyter, Bash, and Git #
+Reading 0: Tools and Python Basics #

 Markdown is a simple language for structuring text that is designed to be easy to read and write.
 Technically, Markdown is a programming language with a very specific application (structuring text), and so is written as source code (plaintext) that is then displayed as text with special formatting for structural elements such as section headers, links, images, and code.